-There are several types of shells, including cold or dark, warm, bare, and vanilla.
+There are several types of shell structures, including cold or dark, warm, bare, and vanilla.
 These classifications can affect the cost of rent and the time needed for construction finish.
 It is important for tenants to understand the differences between the different shells and choose the one that best fits their requirements.

-The Different Types of Shells:
+The Different Types of Shell Structures:

 Cold Dark Shell